X-Ways Forensics: Integrated Computer Forensics Software

 - Interface for PhotoDNA (only for law enforcement), which can recognize known pictures (even if stored in a different format or altered) and can return the classification (“CP”, “relevant”, “irrelevant”) to X-Ways Forensics

-This feature overview is incomplete.
-It is impossible to list all the features and options.
+It is impossible to list all the features and options here.
 The above list is notoriously incomplete, last updated on May 23, 2015.
+New features were announced in the newsletter (archive).
 Check prices, order now.
 Other available languages: .
 X-Ways Forensics is protected with a local dongle or network dongle or via BYOD.
-Reduced and simplified user interface available for investigators that are not forensic computing specialists, at half the price: X-Ways Investigator
+Reduced and simplified user interface available for investigators that are not forensic computing specialists, at half the price: X-Ways Investigator.

 Owners of licenses for X-Ways Forensics can achieve Gold status.